capi-samples/opensuse-23/README.md

 - In the editor find **replicas** and change it to 3
 - Save and exit from editor
-- Watch the node be added to the child cluster
+- Watch the nodes being added to the child cluster

 #### For Apple Silicon machines